 Required claim information and proof

-• Class Member ID from settlement notice required on claim form, if available.
+- All class members should provide the class member ID from their settlement notice on their claim form, if available.

-• Reimbursement of out-of-pocket or financial losses claims require supporting documentation which may include receipts, invoices, bank or credit card statements showing unreimbursed fees or fraudulent charges, police report or other proof of fraud or identity theft.
+- For reimbursement of out-of-pocket expenses or financial loss claims, class members must submit supporting documentation, which may include receipts, invoices, bank or credit card statements showing unreimbursed fees or fraudulent charges, police reports or other proof of fraud or identity theft.

 Payout options